 United Way 211

-211 is a United Way program that provides free information and referral to human/social service agencies within Lee, Hendry, Glades and Okeechobee Counties.
+211 is a United Way program that provides free information and referral to human/social service agencies within Lee, Hendry, and Glades Counties.
 Clients can call and receive information and referrals appropriate to their needs.

 To use the 211 services, just dial 2-1-1 or search our database of providers online.
 United Way 211 is for non-emergency assistance only.
 In these cases, 211 can be reached in Lee, Hendry, and Glades Counties at (239) 433-3900.